Geschichte und ArchäologieEnglischWordPress

 Autor Alex Hall

-This is the Fifth in a series exploring once-thriving Appalachian towns left behind by shifting energy markets and changing times.
-A Mid‑Century Push for Modern Utilities In the years after World War II, small cities across the southern Appalachian coalfields raced to install the public works that bigger towns already took for granted.
+Abandoned Appalachia Series A Mid‑Century Push for Modern Utilities In the years after World War II, small cities across the southern Appalachian coalfields raced to install the public works that bigger towns already took for granted.
+Whitesburg’s answer was a stout, cinder‑block water‑treatment plant erected at the foot of School Hill, just yards from Main Street and the North Fork of the Kentucky River.

 Appalachian HistoryGeschichte und ArchäologieEnglisch